© Crown copyright 2018

 Costs are currently around £3 billion annually.
 Approximately two-thirds is met by the government and the remainder from revenue earned through the NDA’s commercial activities.
 This includes contracts with UK and overseas customers for the reprocessing and management of spent nuclear fuels.

-At Sellafield, operational plants are forecast to generate approximately £10 billion of income between 2015 and 2027.
+At Sellafield, operational plants are forecast to generate approximately approximately £5.7 billion of income between 2018 and 2028.

 4. Latest estimate

-The 2017 forecast is that future clean-up across the UK will cost around £119 billion spread across the next 120 years or so.
-This is broadly unchanged from the previous year’s estimate.
+The 2018 forecast is that future clean-up across the UK will cost around £121 billion spread across the next 120 years or so, a slight increase on the previous year’s estimate.

 However, forecasts for work that will be carried over the next century are inevitably uncertain: the future is impossible to predict.
 It will be a number of years, for example, before many site programmes resolve exactly how the work will be delivered and identify suitable technologies.

 In recognition of this uncertainty, the NDA publishes a range of estimates that could potentially be realistic.
-Based on the best data now available, different assumptions could produce figures somewhere between £97 billion and £222 billion.
+Based on the best data now available, different assumptions could produce figures somewhere between between £99 billion and £225 billion.

 In fact, even these estimates will be subject to variation depending on emerging technological developments, as well as political changes and global economics.